Prem-06/Full_Stack_Intern_Project/README.md

 Installation Commands:

-Frontend:
+Frontend Setup:

-Step:
+Steps:
-Go in the directory of project then type cd frontend npm init replace Connecting_url in app.jsx with "http://localhost:3000" npm run dev
+Go in the directory of project then type cd frontend npm init replace Connecting_url in app.jsx with "http://localhost:port" or "Your backend service URL" npm run dev

-Backend
+Backend Setup:

-cd bcakend
+Steps:
-replace MongoDB connecting link from .env npm install node index.js
+Go in the directory of project then type cd backend npm install replace  DATABASE_URL,OTP_SENDER_EMAIL,OTP_SENDER_EMAIL_PASS,PORT from .env then node index.js